 Interview questions weaknesses help and advice.
-How you respond to the job interview weakness question says a great deal about you and that's why it's been around so long.
+How you respond to the job interview weaknesses question says a great deal about you and that's why it's been around so long.

 Go through this list of weaknesses as they present in the workplace and decide which applies to you - everyone has a weakness or two!

-Look at the suggestions on how it can be managed and develop a constructive interview answer that acknowledges the weakness and then goes on to describe what you are doing to improve on it and what appropriate behaviors you use to compensate for it.
+Look at the suggestions on how you can improve on your weakness.
+Develop a constructive interview answer that acknowledges the weakness and then goes on to describe what you are doing to improve on it and what appropriate behaviors you use to compensate for it.